SQE-5a/SQE-Assignment-3/meeting 2-Notes.md

 Work divided into three members of our group as follows:

 ## Hashim Work:-
-Complete 1st and 2nd point of task2 of assignment on three open source projects 'Natrium','Dolibarr','Vue StoreFront'.
+Complete 6 points of task2 of assignment on open source project 'Natrium'.

 ## Irtaza Work:-
-Complete 3rd and 4th point of task2 of assignment on three open source projects 'Natrium','Dolibarr','Vue StoreFront'.
+Complete 6 points of task2 of assignment on open source project 'Dolibarr'.

 ## Jawad Work:-
-Perform 5th and 6th point of task2 of assignment on three open source projects 'Natrium','Dolibarr','Vue StoreFront'.
+Complete 6 points of task2 of assignment on open source project 'Vue StoreFront'.

 So this was the conclusion of our today's meeting.